Houston Motorcycle Accident Lawyers

 No two motorcycle accidents are the same.
 However, many have similar causes.
 Popular myth would have most people believe that the negligence of the motorcyclist causes almost all motorcycle accidents—and while this is not always untrue, the fact is that the primary causes for motorcycle accidents are much more varied than that.
 In fact, it has been shown that in a significant portion of accidents, the primary cause is not that the motorcyclist was negligent in any way, but rather that the driver of the passenger vehicle somehow violated their rights.
 This could mean not paying attention or not checking blind spots and swerving into their lane or making an abrupt turn.

-Any time a driver does not signal when changing lanes or turning, this can be considered negligence if it resulted in a collision with a motorcycle.
-Any time a driver was distracted by a cell phone, the radio, or even something else on the road and this causes an accident, they can be considered to have been driving negligently.
-An alert driver is fully aware of the circumstances on the road around him or her, obeying all traffic laws as well.
-If you are a motorcycle driver and were injured because of a negligent driver, then you can get help filing a claim.
-Filing a claim for motorcycle accidents in Houston can help make the roads a little safer while providing for needs like medical care, basic provisions, and lost wages.
+If a driver does not signal when changing lanes or turning, this can be considered negligence if it results in a collision with a motorcycle.
+If a driver is distracted by a cell phone, the radio, or even something else on the road and this causes an accident, this can be considered negligence.
+An alert driver is fully aware of the circumstances on the road around them, obeying all traffic laws as well.
+If you are a motorcyclist and were injured because of a negligent driver, filing a claim with the help of a Houston motorcycle accident lawyer can help make the roads a little safer while helping you seek financial compensation for necessities like medical care, basic provisions, and lost wages.

 Driver Blind Spots

-A leading cause of motorcycle crashes is negligent four-wheel driving.
+A leading cause of motorcycle crashes is other motorists' negligent driving.
 Because motorcyclists are harder to see on the road, it is easier for a driver to have a lapse in judgment and get involved in an accident with a motorcyclist.

-When drivers are not careful to check their blind spots, motorcyclists end up with serious injuries.
+When drivers do not check their blind spots, motorcyclists end up with serious injuries.

 Dangerous Roadways

 Another commonly overlooked cause is a dangerous roadway.
-Potholes, uneven pavement, and similar situations may be an inconvenience for a passenger vehicle, but it can be outright deadly for someone in a motorcycle.
-With a smaller car with much less stability, even the slightest dip in the road or unexpected crack could cause the operator to lose control of the vehicle and swerve.
-In these cases, it is not another person that would be held accountable, but rather the government entity responsible for the upkeep of those roadways.
+Potholes, uneven pavement, and similar situations may be an inconvenience for a passenger vehicle, but it can be outright deadly for someone on a motorcycle.
+As a smaller and lighter vehicle on two wheels with much less stability, an unexpected pothole, dip, or obstacle in the road can cause a motorcyclist to lose control and crash.
+In these cases, it is often not another person who would be held accountable, but rather the government entity or other organization responsible for the upkeep of those roadways.

 Defective Equipment